30 named storms: Record hurricane season comes to a close

 “Today marks the end of the 2020 hurricane season.
 It’s been a hard one, but if we’ve learned anything from the five storms that came ashore this year it’s that the people of Louisiana are resilient and by working together, there’s no challenge too great for us to overcome,” Louisiana Gov. John Bel Edwards wrote on Twitter.

-Jean Lafitte Mayor Tim Kerner Jr. told The Times-Picayune/The New Orleans Advocate that closing the book on the 2020 season will feel "more like Christmas than Christmas."
+Jean Lafitte Mayor Tim Kerner Jr. told The Times-Picayune/The New Orleans Advocate that closing the book on the 2020 season brings welcome relief to his south Louisiana community.

-“It was an incredibly stressful time for the entire community,” he said of all the times the town and surrounding residents had to spring into action.
-“Each time, you have to prepare like the worst is going to happen.
+“It was an incredibly stressful time for the entire community,” he said of all the times his town had to go on a storm footing.
+“Each time, you have to prepare like the worst is going to happen."

-“In context, though, looking at Lake Charles, it could have been a lot worse.”

 Hurricane season runs from June 1 through November 30 although storms can form before and after those dates.